EricZinda/Perplexity/docs/pxHowTo/pxHowTo50EventPredications.md

                          {"Value": 10,
                           "Originator": execution_context().current_predication_index()})
 ~~~
-`very_x_deg()` doesn't have any `x` variables, so we don't have to worry about if they are bound or unbound.
-Event variables always exist.
+`very_x_deg()` doesn't have any `x` variables, so we don't have to consider if they are bound or unbound.
+Event variables *always* exist.
 Predications like this simply have to add information to the `e` variable they are modifying.
 Recall that the first argument (in this case, `e_introduced_binding`) represents *this* predication, so the variable being modified is the second one: `e_target_binding`.

 It really doesn't matter *what* the predication adds to `e_target_binding` as long as the predications that consume it know what to look for.
 It is application specific.
-However, the system will look for the `Originator: execution_context().current_predication_index()` field and use it to produce nice errors if it exists.
+However, the system will look for the `Originator: <index>` field and use it to produce nice errors if it exists.

-So, we've chosen to use the key `"DegreeMultiplier"` in the event as a name for the information provided by `very_x_deg`, and added a dictionary value for it that indicates to what degree something should be increased using `"Value": 10`.
+So, we've chosen to use the key `"DegreeMultiplier"` in the event dictionary as the name of the information provided by `very_x_deg`, and added a value for it (that is also a dictionary) that indicates to what degree something should be increased: `"Value": 10`.

-We can now build a helper that knows about the names we've chosen so that any predication that understands "very" can use it:
+We can now build a helper that knows about the names we've chosen so that any predication that understands "very" can call it:

 ~~~
 # This is a helper function that any predication that can